epiverse-trace/git-rstudio-basics/episodes/01-basics.md

 ::::::::::::::::: checklist

-### Version control system help us to track changes
+### Version control systems to track changes

+A version control system:

 1. Keep the entire history of a file and inspect a file throughout its lifetime.

-2. Tag a particular version so you can go back to them easily.
+2. Tag a particular version so you can return to them easily.

 :::::::::::::::::::::::::::